Housing

 We've made a video for people with additional needs and their carers, about the different housing options available in Ïã¸ÛÁùºÏ²Ê×ÊÁÏͼ¿â.

-You can read more information about housing options in our Housing Options Guide.
+You can read more information about housing options in our Housing Options Guide (PDF).
 This guide is for people with additional needs and their carers, who live in Ïã¸ÛÁùºÏ²Ê×ÊÁÏͼ¿â, and who are looking at supported living options.

 The following video features a number of different people talking about how supported living helps them live more independently.